-wogma rating: Add to “To Watch” list, watch some day (?) - or for a dubbed version to play on Star Gold
+wogma rating: Add to that never-watched 'To Watch' list (?) - or for a dubbed version to play on Star Gold

 Shankar’s 3 Idiots remake, Nanban, is an easy, enjoyable one-time watch for someone who has not seen Rajkumar Hirani’s blockbuster – a largely endearing cast ensures this.
 However, for those who have seen 3 Idiots, it can prove to be quite cumbersome because it differs in absolutely no way from the original.
 There is only so much one can take of silly cinema pretending to be seriously funny.Read more

 Senthil, Venkat and Pari are three engineering students of the prestigious Ideal Engineering College run by the terrifying Virumandi Santhanam better known by his students as ‘Virus’.
 Sound familiar?